Host of Sickboy Podcast

-Jeremie is an award winning actor, producer and host of popular original Canadian media, including film, television and podcasts.
+Jeremie Saunders is an award-winning actor, producer and host of the hit podcast Sickboy.
+Born and raised on the East Coast of Canada, Jeremie is a strong voice in rethinking how people view illness and disease.
 He lives with a genetic lung disease called Cystic Fibrosis.

-Sitting down with hundreds of show guests for over an hour each and having conversations about their health issues and their most uncomfortable realities has taught Jeremie a huge and invaluable lesson – By allowing himself to become uncomfortable, it’s made him a better person,a more compassionate, empathetic person and a stronger leader.
-When something makes us uncomfortable we do everything we can to avoid it.
-But what if we faced it head on?
+Sitting down with hundreds of podcast guests for over an hour each and having conversations about their health issues and their most uncomfortable realities has taught Jeremie a huge and invaluable lesson – by allowing himself to become uncomfortable, he has become a more compassionate, empathetic person and a stronger leader.
+When something makes us uncomfortable, we do everything we can to avoid it.
+But what if we faced it head-on?
 What would we learn?
 How would we shift?
-Discomfort provides us with opportunity.
+Discomfort provides us with opportunities.
 Opportunity to learn.
-Opportunity to empathise.
+Opportunity to empathize.
 Opportunity to cultivate change.
 Opportunity to grow.